KC-7/life-hacks-v2/README.md

 - My image and videos were not working when the site was deployed at first as I had used a "/" in front of the file locations.

 - Initially, I uploaded high quality photos and videos.
 To improve page preformance, I reduced the file sizes accordingly so that they are an optimal size and format for the site.
+I also experimented by adding the videos to the site by embedding a youtube video using iframes.

 - Initially, I had 6 nav bar links and designed for the nav bar menu items to be stacked verticaly on smaller devices.
 This meant the clickable area on mobile devices would have been on the small side and potentially be considered as a bug or design flaw.
 To improve on this, I removed the link to the Social & app links in the footer and moved the "Top of Page" link into a button that is displayed at the bottom right hand side of the site insted.
 I then restyled the repsonive design for the menu nav bar so that it goes from 4 items in 1 row to 2 items spread over 2 rows for smaller devices.

+- At first, I created a circular div with a link inside of it that was displayed in the hero image voer text.
+I would have consider this as a bug as it gave the impression that by clicking anywhere inside the circle you would activate the link but the user actually would have had to click on the text to follow the url.
+To rectify this issue, I implemented a button enclosed in a form that sends the user to the desired location.
+I then implemented this button type on the confirmation page as well.

 - I was provided with a CSS validator link once the website passed the checks.
 Initially, this link would not work, I resolved this by using the alternative link they provided.
 I also removed the trailing slash and hosted the image on github instead of linking to an external resource.
 I also added a no opener, alt, styling etc.

 #### W3C HTML Validator